Board of Medical Examiners

 PHYSICIANS' HEALTH PROGRAM

-Referrals may be made confidentially by an employee assistance program, a co-worker, family member, friend or the physician him/herself.
-If the physician has come to the attention of the Board of Medical Examiners (BME) or its investigative staff, and the physician is willing to undergo a thorough evaluation to determine the extent of the problem and any treatment needed, all information may be kept confidential from the BME.
-The Board also makes referrals to the PHP when a rehabilitation program is deemed appropriate as a part of any disciplinary action.
+Referrals may be made confidentially by a supervisor, an employee assistance program, a co-worker, family member, friend, or the physician themselves.
+The Board of Medical Examiners (BME) or its investigative staff will also make referrals to the PHP when a rehabilitation program is deemed appropriate as a part of a disciplinary action.

-Physicians, their family members, colleagues, and anyone needing to refer to, or otherwise make use of, the PHP’s peer assistance program may contact the TMF PHP at its new headquarters:
+Physicians, their family members, employers, colleagues, and anyone needing to refer to or consult with the Physician’s Health Program may contact the TMF:

 Brentwood, TN 37027